-ARCHERY GB PRIVACY NOTICE
+ARCHERY GB PRIVACY NOTICES

-What this privacy notices covers
+What this privacy notice covers

 Archery GB is committed to protecting your personal information.
 In this notice, references to ‘we’ or ‘us’ means Archery GB.
 This notice explains how we collect and use the personal information about you.

 Archery GB is operated and administered by the Grand National Archery Society, trading as Archery GB.
 The Grand National Archery Society is a private company limited by guarantee without share capital and its registered company number is 01342150.

 Archery GB is the national governing body for archery in Great Britain.
 Archery GB is responsible for all levels of archery within the UK from elite to development level.
 Archery GB is the Umbrella organisation for English Archery Association, Archery Northern Ireland, Scottish Archery and Welsh Archery Association.